 As a kid I was addicted to jazz.
 My missionary-like zeal on this sacred subject was not effective, at least not in high school.
 My friends didn’t mind jazz, so long as it was in the background, while we were drinking.
 I wanted everyone on a hard Puritan bench, with unrelenting discipline, until the least musical among us could recognize Lester Young’s sound from the first bar.
 Pres plays, we sing out, “Lester!”
 Ah, but in college that changed, magically: I was surrounded by guys who knew Brubeck as well as I and who, unlike untrained me, could themselves play, and damn well.
 I went to every dance, not to dance but to focus on my friends playing on the band stand.
 From week one the best of those friends, was David Levy.
-He played alto sax, was very knowledgable, came from a crazy artist family: he though his father should have been as famous as Braque, almost as famous as Picasso.
-Funny thing was, a couple of famous cubists agreed!
+He played alto sax, was very knowledgable, came from a crazy artist family: he thought his father (Edgar Levy) should have been as famous as Braque! almost as famous as Picasso!
+(Funny thing was, a couple of famous cubists agreed!)

 Anyway, I want to make a point, and I want to credit the point to Levy: so I had to introduce him.
 (Later I’ll tell in a different post what went wrong between us: by junior year he was behaving not at all like my friend, by senior year he was treating me like an enemy: it all boiled into insults the last time I saw him.)
-(I’ll add one detail here: when I tried to explain to him my offer of a public data base-based internet in 1970 he dismissed the whole deschooling philosophy as naive.)
+(I’ll add one detail here: when I tried to explain to him my offer of a public data base-based internet in 1970 he dismissed the whole deschooling philosophy as “naive”.)
 David Levy told me that as much as we might honor this or that musician, the very best musicians were likely unknown to us by name.
 They were the studio musicians.
 They were the guys that the networks would call when there was an empty chair in the band, or when a TV ad needed a jingle.
-They weren’t named, but they went home to the suburbs and ate roast beef.
+They weren’t named, but they went home to the “suburbs” and ate, in David’s phrase, “roast beef”.